 I don’t go out anywhere in sweatpants.

 A drawn out “Ohhh la la” accompanied by a frown is what you’ll get from passersby if you venture outside in a dreaded pair of worn out sweatpants.
 Or maybe you’ll be mistaken for a homeless person.
-In all seriousness, the French always seem to look effortlessly chic and their definition of casual is slightly different than mine.
+In all seriousness, the French tend to look effortlessly chic and their definition of casual is slightly different than mine.
 Even in my small town, I feel kind of weird going outside to run errands in casual clothes that a French person wouldn’t leave their house in — ever.
 I wear gym clothes only to the gym (well, for the most part).
+Even French people’s casual clothing choices are elevated with classy accessories, especially in big cities, so think casually chic, not casually messy.

 I don’t refrigerate my eggs.

 French eggs are sold at room temperature on a shelf in the grocery store.
 Yup, it’s normal, and nope, you won’t get sick.
 I repeat, eggs in France are not in the refrigerated section next to the yogurt or butter.
+In the USA, all commercially produced eggs need to be refrigerated to prevent condensation from forming on the shell.
+Moisture allows bacteria to get into the egg and makes us sick.
+In France, the eggs retain the protective coating that prevents this from happening due to the way they’re processed.
+French people do sometimes refrigerate their eggs but not out of necessity like we do in the USA.
+They’ll refrigerate them to extend the shelf life or to free up counter space.
 So if you come over and have a look around my kitchen, you’ll see a carton of eggs on the counter just sitting there at room temperature.
 It’s not a cause for concern — just how it’s done here.
+You don’t have to refrigerate your eggs in France unless you want to get them off the counter.

 I don’t rush through my meals or multitask while eating.

 Mealtime is kind of sacred in France (especially big family meals on Sundays) and food is to be savored and appreciated.
-What a welcome change!
+It’s not an obligatory task that we all rush through to get to the next thing on our to-do list.
+I wrote more about my favorite French mealtime habit here.
+What a welcome change it is to slow down!
 Normally families will eat together without the distraction of TV and will really take time to enjoy dinner.
 I’ve learned to focus on my meal and not eat while juggling three other things (most of the time).
+Of course not every meal is cooked fresh and slow, but overall, the French put more of a focus on savoring high quality food and enjoying the time at the table with their friends or family.

 I don’t make small talk.